ePages-de/epages-devportal/_posts/2018/2018-05-15-localization-tool.md

 We knew that besides our main job it was not possible to do a comprehensive research on localization tools.
 But it turned out to be a great task for a master thesis.
-We hired a master student from the field of linguistics and translation.<br>
+We hired a master's student from the field of linguistics and translation.<br>
 What she did for us, she will explain you herself in the next post.
 Stay tuned.